 Maker Geeks Filament Review: You’ll Either Love It Or Hate It

 That has made Maker Geeks a brand that you either love or hate.
-It seems like those you have had good experiences are die-hard fans and those who have not have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.
+It seems like those who have had good experiences are die-hard fans and those who have not have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.

 Will this trend continue?
 That is unclear, but if it does, Maker Geeks might lose a lot of it’s current fan base.